Pipelining businesses for the Hill District's commercial corridor.

 About the Initiative

 HD Rising is focused on pipelining businesses that are interested in locating or staying in the Hill District.
-Businesses will have the ability to identify their needs and be connected to spaces that are tailored to their preferences, and also connected to resources.
+Businesses will have the ability to identify their needs and be connected to spaces that are tailored to their preferences and connected to resources.

-Ideally situated between the two largest business districts in Pittsburgh, Oakland and Downtown, the Hill District presents an excellent opportunity for developers and businesses alike to be at the forefront of innovation in the heart of the cultural center of Pittsburgh’s African-American community; as well as Centre Ave, the east-to-west running spine of the City.
+Ideally situated between the two largest business districts in Pittsburgh, Oakland and Downtown, the Hill District presents an excellent opportunity for developers and businesses alike to be at the forefront of innovation in the heart of the cultural center of Pittsburgh’s African American community, as well as Centre Avenue, the east-to-west running spine of the city.